arfost/dwarfy-caster/README.md

 I didn't take time to work on assets and representation, still mostly working on the renderer so their is many issues, assets are a bundle of sprites generated with chatGPT, some free textures and crudely done procedural placeholders.

-For now it render the tile layout, buildings, and water, flow (like mist and miasma), dwarves in real time.
+For now it render the tile layout, buildings, and water, magma, flow (like mist and miasma), and some creatures in real time.

 ## How to test